Blog

 The Option of Forming a Band with Foreign Musicians

-When searching for band members in Japan, have you ever considered "foreign members" as an option?
+When searching for band members in Japan, have you ever considered the option of recruiting foreign musicians?

-Tokyo, Osaka, Nagoya, Fukuoka—Japan's major cities are actually home to many foreign musicians.
-Most of them want to "form a band in Japan" and are looking for "jam session partners."
-But there's the Japanese language barrier.
-They can't read Japanese member recruitment sites.
-As a result, they often end up choosing between making music only with people from their own country or practicing alone.
+In major Japanese cities like Tokyo, Osaka, Nagoya, and Fukuoka, there are actually many foreign musicians living and working.
+Most of them want to "play in a band in Japan" or "find jam session partners."
+However, the Japanese language barrier stands in their way.
+They can't read Japanese member recruitment websites.
+As a result, they often end up either playing music only with people from their own country, or practicing alone.

-What about Japanese musicians?
-"Form a band with foreigners?
+What about the Japanese musicians?
+"A band with foreigners?
 I can't speak English..."
-"Our cultures are too different, we probably won't get along"—do you dismiss this option from the start with these thoughts?
+"Our cultures are too different, it won't work..." — Are you eliminating this option from the start without even trying?

-Since my twenties, I've sessioned and formed bands with foreign musicians many times.
-Some went well, others didn't work out at all.
-But one thing I can say for certain is that every experience of making music with foreigners has expanded my musical horizons without exception.
+Since my twenties, I've had numerous sessions and bands with foreign musicians.
+Some worked out great, and some didn't work at all.
+But there's one thing I can say with absolute certainty: every experience of making music with foreigners has without exception broadened my musical horizons.

-In this article, I'll honestly share four benefits of forming a band with foreigners and four important considerations to keep in mind.
+In this article, I'll honestly discuss 4 major benefits of forming a band with foreign musicians and 4 important considerations to keep in mind.

 Photo by Wes Hicks on Unsplash